 In other words, this young boy will play video games and keeping moving up the levels without needing any extrinsic motivation.
 However, he may behave differently when asked to do his chores or complete his homework, and may even procrastinate, hesitate and frustrate.

-When you live according to lower values, as a result of setting goals that are injected values because of other people you admire or things you fantasize about, you might reach those goals if it’s easy, and not reach those goals if it’s not.
+When you live according to lower values, as a result of setting goals that are injected values because of other people you admire or things you fantasize about, you might achieve those goals if it’s easy, and not achieve those goals if it’s not.

 Your fulfillment level is going to be proportionate to how high up on that value list that goal is.

 There is an old proverb that says that when the why is big enough, the how takes care of itself.
 So, when you have a big enough reason for doing it, when it is high enough on your list of values, you’ll tend to find the solutions to solve challenges and won’t stop, even if it is challenging.

 It’s for this reason that it would be wise to set goals that aren’t a fantasy, but instead ones that are real objectives that are aligned with what you value most.